HermesSerra/HermesSerra/README.md

-## Olá, me chamo Hermes Renato Serra there 👋
+## Olá, me chamo Hermes Renato Serra 👋

 <!--
 **HermesSerra/HermesSerra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.